Why Ki?

 2.3 Swap

-To swap an AST node, press s
+To swap an AST node, enter Syntax Node

 3. First-class syntactic navigation